Last Updated on July 23, 2021 by Rat Race Running

 I know several people who were pressured to take engineering.
 Some survived and came to love it, while others did not end well.

 Chatur was a focused engineering student.
 Since entering the school, his eyes are set on the prize.

 He wants to be an engineer just as much as Raju, but the difference is their drive.
-He is very goal-oriented and believes that sacrifices need to be done to obtain success.
+He is very goal-oriented and believes that sacrifices need to be made to obtain success.

 He is an achiever and wants to be the best — whatever means necessary.
 Too bad there is someone better than him…

 Rancho is a rare type of student.
 He is a genius.

 To add to his intelligence, he has a passion for learning — just for the sake of learning.
 He doesn’t study very much but still finishes on top.

 He sees the world in a different way than most people, which contributes to his excellence.

 Looking from hindsight, though things are very much different now than when I was still a student, I think I was a hybrid of Raju and Chatur.

 I was studying for the opportunities that engineering can bring but not for the sake of learning.
 I only wanted success — whatever that means.